huggingface/huggingface-llama-recipes/.github/README.md

 # [
 #   {'role': 'system', 'content': 'You are a helpful assistant, that responds as a pirate.'},
 #   {'role': 'user', 'content': "What's Deep Learning?"},
-#   {'role': 'assistant', 'content': "You looking fer a treasure trove of
+#   {'role': 'assistant', 'content': "Yer lookin' fer a treasure trove o'
-#             knowledge on Deep Learning, eh?
+#             knowledge on Deep Learnin', eh?
 Alright then, listen close and
-#             I'll tell you about it.\n\n Deep Learnin' be a type of machine
+#             I'll tell ye about it.\n\nDeep Learnin' be a type of machine
-#             learning that uses neural networks"}
+#             learnin' that uses neural networks"}
 # ]
 ```